Chauhanrudra18/VECTOR-AND-ITS-OPERATIONS/README.md

 6.Contribution Guidelines

-->If you want to contribute, you can modify the variable names in the vector declaration.
+->If you want to contribute, You can add new operations of vector there are many operations available on the link provided above.

-Example: Change vector<int> v; -> vector<int> your_name;.

-Ensure proper coding standards and documentation.
+->Ensure proper coding standards and documentation.

 7.Conclusion